SISE-Web-Development-Environments/312585268/README.md

 Question 1
 ```

-In The Photos Area, If you want to enalrge the photo, just click on it and it will open the image in larger view.
+In The Photos Area, If you want to enalrge a photo, just click on it and it will open the image in larger view.